So How's Your General Physical Preparedness?

 Lunge: A Lunge can refer to any position of the human body where one leg is positioned forward with the knee bent and the foot flat on the ground while the other leg is positioned behind.
 It is important to keep the forward knee behind it's own toes and to keep a straight back or neural spine.
 You need to be able to lunge to go up stairs.

 Pushing: Pushing is a common movement utilizing our arms.
+But pushing really is best done with the whole body especially with a strong core.
 Most people have done at least a couple of push ups in gym class or a bench press in the gym.
 And even more likely, you have used a shopping cart at the grocery store or opened a door outward.
 We rarely think of shoveling snow as a pushing action, but we need to be able to push to pull off this feat.
 These are all pushing activities.

 Pulling: Pulling is an equally common movement because humans need to learn to pull objects towards them pretty early in life.
-For instance, at least half the doors you use require a pull, so does rowing a boat, or walking an over-excited dog.
+Again, most of us think of pulling as a movement from the arms.
+And again this is true, but pulling requires a strong core.
+Heavier objects take the whole body being strong.
+At least half the doors you use require a pull, so does rowing a boat, or walking an over-excited dog.
 Raking leaves is another pulling activity.

 Dr Stephen Dobelbower treats and trains patients to focus on function as a better guide to living a healthy life than pain and disease.
 He has extensive knowledge on functional movement therapy in-addition to using Chiropractic care, soft-tissue therapies, and nutritional and herbal therapy to help people live full functional lives.